robbiew/ReTRoGRaDe/memory-bank/activeContext.md

 ## Current Focus

+- Implementing Menu Editor to allow constructing of menus in TUI
+- Create essential menu commands/command keys
+- build the UI experience in the BBS for menus

+## Next Focus

 - Implementing JAM message base functionality and user interface
 - Building message reading, posting, and area management features
 - Adding echomail and netmail support for FidoNet networking